Logo

 Oommen Chandy received the United Nation's Public Service Award for his Mass Contact Programme, for hearing and solving the complaints of citizens.

-The Government of Kerala approved the project and funds were allocated for the same in 2005 and the same year on 17 January 2005, Oommen Chandy inaugurated the first phase of the project between Kasaragod and Palakkad at a function held in Payyavoor.
+The Government of Kerala approved the project and allocated funds on 17 January 2005, Oommen Chandy inaugurated the first phase of the project between Kasaragod and Palakkad at a function held in Payyavoor.

 The Second Oommen Chandy ministry adopted the motto Vikasanavum Karuthalum.